We have teach ourselves how to quiet the noise in our heads so that we can think the right thoughts!

 those unwanted thoughts that randomly run through my mind, so if you

-want some tips on how to keep that chatterbox from having a say in your
+want some tips on how to keep that chatterbox from taking over your

-day keep listening.
-By the time this podcast ends, you will be well one
+thoughts keep listening.
+By the time this podcast ends, you will be well

-your way to condition your mind in becoming a “lean-mean-thinking-
+one your way to condition your mind in becoming a “lean-mean-

-machine” with the strategies I will share with you today.
-Are you ready
+thinking-machine” with the strategies I will share with you today.
+Are

 What do I mean by ‘Chatterbox’?